-This Drumstick Layer Cake is fashioned after one of our favorite ice cream treats – drumstick ice cream cones!
+This Drumstick Layer Cake is inspired by one of my favorites – drumstick ice cream cones!
 With layers of moist vanilla cake, caramel sauce, chocolate ganache, vanilla buttercream, peanuts and waffle cone pieces, it combines the best parts of a drumstick into one tasty cake!

 1. Prepare the caramel sauce according to the directions in that recipe.
 The caramel sauce can be made up to two weeks ahead.
 When you’re ready to build the cake, I’d suggest letting the caramel sit out to get to room temperature so that it’s spreadable.